andrey-tech/kong-upstream-jwt-extended/README.md

 This token accomplishes both as follows:

 1. **Authentication** & **Authorization** - Provided by means of JWT signature validation.
-The API Provider will validate the signature on the JWT token (which is generating using Kong's RSA private key), using Kong's [X.509 public key certificate](https://en.wikipedia.org/wiki/X.509).
+The API Provider will validate the signature on the JWT token (which is generated using Kong's RSA private key), using Kong's [X.509 public key certificate](https://en.wikipedia.org/wiki/X.509).
 This X.509 public key certificate can be maintained in a keystore, or sent with the token in the field [`x5c`](https://tools.ietf.org/html/rfc7515#section-4.1.6)
 - provided API providers validate the signature chain against their truststore.

-2. **Non-Repudiation** - SHA256 is used to hash the body of the HTTP request and query string of the НТТР request URL, and the resulting digests are included in the `bodyhash` and `queryhash` elements of the field `kong` of JWT payload.
+2. **Non-Repudiation** - SHA256 is used to hash the body of the HTTP request and query string of the НТТР request URL.
+The resulting digests are included in the `bodyhash` and `queryhash` elements of the field `kong` of JWT payload.
-API Providers will take the SHA256 hashes of the HTTP request body and HTTP request query string, and compare the digests to that found in the JWT payload.
+API Providers will take the SHA256 hashes of the HTTP request body and HTTP request URL query string to compare the digests to that found in the JWT payload.
-If they are identical, the request remained intact during transmission.
+If they are identical, the request remaines intact during transmission.
-Also, information about consumer, credential, route and service may be added to field `kong` of JWT payload.
+Also, information about consumer, credential, route and service can be added to field `kong` of JWT payload.

 ## Supported Kong Releases